gibranbadrulz/sawit-test/README.md

 ![kibana](./assets/images/kibana.png)

-The dashboard above displays relevant metrics such as error rates (e.g., count of status codes that are 400 or 500), average response times, total number of transactions, and a lens visualization for detailed log analysis.
+The dashboard above displays relevant metrics such as error rates (e.g., count of status codes that are 400 or 500), average response times, total number of transactions and a lens visualization for detailed log analysis.